Third Spanish Armada: Aftermath

 By the middle of November it was clear that the Spanish Armada invasion had obviously failed and some floating remains of Spanish ships were coming ashore on the English coast.
 The fleet, militias, and troops were kept on alert but it was realized that the danger had passed and were thus disbanded for winter quarters.
 Troops that had arrived from the continent either returned to Holland or France once the situation had abated.

-Overall seven ships and around 15 other vessels were sunk; six Spanish ships in total from the armada were captured by the English all over the South West of England and West Wales.
+Overall seven ships and around 15 other vessels were sunk.
+Six Spanish ships in total from the armada were captured by the English all over the South West of England and West Wales.
 Only one large galleon was lost, while a merchant hulk was captured by the French in which its 300 crew were imprisoned.
 In all between 1,500 and 2,000 troops, sailors, and civilians were lost, captured, or were sick to disease.
 A muster on 21 November put the number of ships at A Coruña at 108 vessels with many in need of repairs, while the entire fleet required new provisions, especially victuals.
 With these losses, the failure of the campaign ended any hope of making an attack for the remainder of the year.
 In addition the core of the English Catholics did not rise up in rebellion even when the Spanish fleet offshore was known to them, in fact many had even spoken out in support of fighting them.
-King Philip according to the Spanish commanders had more trust in God than in preparation; Padilla was so angered at the lack of preparation that he said to the Spanish King:
+King Philip according to the Spanish commanders had more trust in God than in preparation.
+Padilla was so angered at the lack of preparation that he said to the Spanish King:

-The Spanish king was distraught by the news and he knew there was no possibility a third armada could be attempted.
+The Spanish king was distraught by the news and he knew there was no possibility a third attack by an armada could be attempted.
 He afterwards fell ill, went into a palsy, and shut himself away in his palace.
 Bonfires and processions all over Spain were lit in the hope of his health returning.
 Before he had been taken ill, Philip had decided that he only wanted peace.
 His health did not improve and he resultingly died the following year.

 For the English and in particular Queen Elizabeth it was more about luck as to how England had been saved.
 However she was displeased with Essex for the fact that the Azores expedition was a failure as well as leaving England's coastline defenceless.
 The English had obtained vital information from the captured Spanish ships and prisoners.
-They were able to learn what was happening; the objectives and overall strategy of the Spanish armada as a whole within a few days, whilst the ships were off the English and Welsh coasts.
+They were able to learn what was happening, including the objectives and overall strategy of the Spanish Armada as a whole within a few days, whilst the ships were off the English and Welsh coasts.
 Howard on his return was rewarded soon after by the Queen and was created Earl of Nottingham.